jayson-lennon/wasm-template/README.md

 # Rust WASM template

-This is my basic opinionated template for bootstrapping Rust Wasm applications.
+This is my basic template for bootstrapping Rust Wasm applications.

 ## Setup